., click here to update your profile and earn points towards a Starbucks gift card

 • Android and Apple phones can both be monitored on a separate device

-• ~On Android devices, parents can download the Google Family Link app from any device (Apple or Android) to set restrictions on screen time and approve or decline what apps kids can use on their devices
+• ~On Android devices, parents can download the Google Family Link app from any device (Apple or Android) to set restrictions on screen time and approve or decline what apps kids use on their devices

 Unique differences between Android & Apple parental controls